sf-wdi-24/modules/week-11-front-end-frameworks-and-mobile/day-02/drill/math-fundamentals.md

   </tr>
   <tr>
     <td><strong>Perfect Number</strong></td>
     <td>A number which is equal to the sum of its proper divisors.
 6, 28, and 496 are the three of seven known perfect numbers.
-[6 is a perfect number because its proper divisors (1,2, and 3) total 6.]
-See Types of Numbers.</td>
+[6 is a perfect number because its proper divisors (1,2, and 3) total 6.] </td>
   </tr>
   <tr>
     <td><strong>Permutation</strong></td>